youngtuotuo/youngtuotuo.github.io/_posts/2024-02-22-rethinking-awesome-lists.md

 Now come back to my first statements.
 Programming is a dramatically huge world.
 No domain exists like an isolated island.
-Each topics overlap, the world looks like a huge collection bubbles which are slowly merging with each other, and, sometimes another bubble emerges from nowhere and you don't know why.
+Each topics overlap, the world looks more like a huge collection of bubbles, each of them are slowly merging with each other, and, sometimes another bubble emerges from nowhere and you don't know why.

 Awesome Lists
 -------------